kevingoneill/kevingoneill.github.io/_research/03-mind-wandering.md

 permalink: /research/mind-wandering
 ---

-As part of a collaboration with [Dr. Paul Seli](https://www.mindatlargelab.com), I have also studied our unending habit of mind-wandering.
+In collaborations with Dr. Paul Seli and Dr. Kristina Krasich, I have also studied our unending habit of mind-wandering.
 While cognitive scientists would like to pretend that people are faithfully attending to their assigned tasks at all times, the reality is that much of our time is spent doing some sort of mind-wandering.
 So, it's important to understand what our minds are doing when they wander.

 In one study, we investigated a seemingly paradoxical result in the psychological literature.
 Traditionally, researchers have thought of